aetperf/aetperf.github.io/_posts/2020-08-28-Minimizing-continuous-non-convex-functions-with-Optuna.md

 </p>

-One way to reach another minima is to change the random seed:
+One way to reach another minimum is to change the random seed:

 ```python